Introduction: The Compliance Dilemma – Scan or Pentest?

 - Exploiting an API sequence to access data that should be restricted.

 Discovering these flaws requires human creativity, critical thinking, and a deep understanding of the application’s purpose.
 This is the core of a manual penetration test.
-An expert tester thinks like an attacker, asking, “How can I abuse this feature?”
-This is a question an automated scanner can never ask.
-A pentest report that details exploited business logic flaws is highly valued by auditors because it demonstrates a deep, contextual understanding of risk that automated tools can never provide.
+An expert tester thinks like an attacker and asks, “How can I abuse this feature?”.
+Automated scanners cannot ask this question.
+A pentest report shows exploited business logic flaws.
+Auditors value this because it proves deep, contextual risk understanding.
+Automated tools cannot provide this level of insight.

 What Makes a Penetration Test Report ‘Compliance-Ready’?